Quotes Icon

 How is a Password Manager Different from One-Time Secret?

-One-Time Secret is a messaging service rather than a password manager.
-You can't store and recall passwords with One-Time Secret, whereas with a password manager, you can.
+One-Time Secret is a messaging service, not a password manager.
+It doesn't allow you to store or recall passwords, whereas a password manager does.

 Common Password Vulnerabilities for Companies